shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 ============================

-For the peer assessment step, you specify the number of responses that each student must grade, the number of students who must grade each response, and start and due dates.
+For the peer assessment step, you specify the number of responses that each learner must grade, the number of learners who must grade each response, and start and due dates.
 All fields are required.

 To specify peer assessment settings, follow these steps.

 #.
 Locate the **Step: Peer Assessment** heading.
 #.
-Next to **Must Grade**, enter the number of responses that each student must grade.
+Next to **Must Grade**, enter the number of responses that each learner must grade.
 #.
-Next to **Graded By**, enter the number of students that must grade each response.
+Next to **Graded By**, enter the number of learners that must grade each response.
 #.
-Next to **Start Date** and **Start Time**, enter the date and time when students can begin assessing their peers' responses.
+Next to **Start Date** and **Start Time**, enter the date and time when learners can begin assessing their peers' responses.
 All times are in Universal Coordinated Time (UTC).
 #.
 Next to **Due Date** and **Due Time**, enter the date and time by which all peer assessments must be complete.
 All times are in UTC.